Pat Benatar & Neil Geraldo

 How much does Pat Benatar & Neil Geraldo cost?

-Pat Benatar & Neil Geraldo’s performance fees vary greatly depending on a variety of factors including: date, type of event, distance from previous/next event (routing), length of performance and more!
-Any website that lists an artist’s fee can be off by tens to hundreds of thousands of dollars.
+Pat Benatar & Neil Geraldo’s pricing varies greatly depending on a variety of factors including: date, type of event, distance from previous/next event (routing), length of performance and more!
+Any website that lists an artist’s fees and price can be off by tens to hundreds of thousands of dollars.
 While we are happy to give ballpark guidance, all quotes we send you are the true numbers established by Pat Benatar & Neil Geraldo’s agent.

 What happens after I book with you?